Fast-track Approvals Act 2024

 Next

-29A: Notices in relation to Māori land, or
+114: Notices in relation to Māori land, or

-“Rules for sending messages about Māori land”
+"Rules for sending notices about Māori land"

-Part 2 Fast-track approval approvals process for eligible projects
+Part 2 Fast-track approvals process

 Miscellaneous provisions: Service of documents

-28Service of documents
+113Service of documents

 1. If a notice or other document is to be served on a person for the purposes of this Act,—

-2. if the person has specified an electronic address as an address for service for the matter to which the document relates and has not requested a method of service listed in paragraph (b) , the document must be served by sending it to the electronic address:
+2. if the person has specified an electronic address as an address for service for the matter to which the document relates and has not requested a method of service listed in paragraph (b), the document must be served by sending it to the electronic address:

 1. if the person has not specified an electronic or other address as an address for service or if the person has requested any of the following methods of service, the document may be served by the requested method or any of the following methods: